dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 4. All writes to the table modify and increment the version row.
 That way all writes to the table are serialized (via serializing the updates to the version row) and since silos only increment the version number, the writes are also totally ordered in increasing order.

-**Scale:**
+**Scalability of the Extended Membership Protocol:**

 In the extended version of the protocol all writes are serialized via one row.
-This it can potentially heart the scalability of the cluster managemenet protocol, since it increases the risk of conflicts between concurrent table writes.
+This can potentially heart the scalability of the cluster managemenet protocol, since it increases the risk of conflicts between concurrent table writes.
 To partially mitigate this problem silos retry all their writes to the table by using exponential backoff.
 We have observed the extended protocols to work smoothly in production environment in Azure with up to 200 silos.
 However, we do think the protocol might have problems to scale beyond a thousand silos.
 In such large setups the updates to version row may be easily disabled, essentially maintaining the rest of the cluster managemenet protocol and giving up on the total ordering property.
 Please also note that we refer here to the scalability of the cluster management protocol, not the rest of Orleans.
-We believe that other parts of the Orleans runtime (messaging, distributed directory, grain hosting, client to gateway connectivity) are scalable way beyond hundreds of silos (although we have not yet validated that via actual production usage).
+We believe that other parts of the Orleans runtime (messaging, distributed directory, grain hosting, client to gateway connectivity) are scalable way beyond hundreds of silos.

 ### Configuration: